Adrian Kulinski

 Early Career

-Ikumi Nakamura began her career at __________ as a __________.
+Ikumi Nakamura began her career at Capcom as an environment artist.

 Founding Unseen Inc.

-She started her own studio because __________.
+She started her own studio because of her health issues causing her to leave her previous.

 Studio Culture